bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 forever, even though my `draw.py` and `graph_demo.py` are totally just the same as from class.
-4. I wanted to let it find a target vertex, but even back when it did kinda run this part didn't really work.
+4. I wanted to let it find a target vertex, but even back when it did kinda run this part didn't really work.-->
-5. My editor sure is complaining a lot about something called "lint."
-6. I keep losing track of my variables, I guess I should name them better? -->